-World renowned guest artists, the Glacier Symphony, and ensembles from the GSC perform 50 minute concerts in Kalispell, Whitefish, Bigfork, Somers/Lakeside and Columbia Falls to introduce elementary students to classical music, musical instruments, and composers.
+World-renowned guest artists, the Glacier Symphony, and ensembles from the GS perform 50minute concerts in Kalispell, Whitefish, Bigfork, Somers/Lakeside and Columbia Falls to introduce elementary students to classical music, musical instruments, and composers.
 Area public and private schools and the Home School Association receive concert information and reservation forms prior to each concert.
-If you would like to receive regular invitations to the “Wild About Music” concerts, please email your contact information to email@example.com or call the GSC office at 407-7000.
-For a form to make reservations please click here.
+If you would like to receive regular invitations to the “Youth Music Experience” YME concerts, please email your contact information to email@example.com or call the GS office at 407-7000.
+For a form to make reservations please email firstname.lastname@example.org

 “A Visit from the Symphony”

-Every two years MASO sponsors a competition for young artists in the state of Montana that want to get experience in competition.
-The next competition will be in January 2017 on the campus of Montana State University in Bozeman, Montana.
+Every two years MASO sponsors a competition for young artists in the state of Montana who want to gain experience in music competition.
+The next competition will be January 12, 2019 on the campus of Montana State University in Bozeman, Montana.
 Follow the link to MASO Website. http://www.montanasymphonies.org/about/

 Children’s Instrument Petting Zoo

-Opportunities for young musicians to work directly with guest artists and orchestra members.
+Opportunities for young musicians to work directly with guest artists and orchestra members is available.
 Information about master classes is sent to area schools and music teachers prior to master classes.

 Concert and recital performances for students and adults in outlying communities such as Eureka, Somers, Libby, Plains, Polson, St. Ignatius, Columbia Falls.
 Includes musical visits to public venues and area nursing homes.